quinlan-lab/mutator-epistasis-manuscript/manuscript.md

  java -Xmx16g -jar /path/to/snpeff/jarfile GRCm38.75 /path/to/bxd/vcf > /path/to/uncompressed/output/vcf
 ```

-and used `cyvcf2` [@PMID:28165109] to iterate over the annotated VCF file.
+and used `cyvcf2` [@PMID:28165109] to iterate over the annotated VCF file in order to identify nonsynonymous differences between the parental C57BL/6J and DBA/2J strains.

 ### Comparing mutation spectra between Mouse Genomes Projects strains

-We downloaded mutation data from a previous paper [@PMID:30753674] (Supplementary File 1, Excel Table S3) that identified strain-private mutations in each of 29 strains sequenced as part of the Sanger Mouse Genomes (MGP) project [@PMID:21921910].
-When comparing counts of each mutation type between MGP strains that harbor either *D* or *B* alleles at the chromosome 4 or chromosome 6 mutator loci, we adjusted mutation counts by the number of callable A, T, C, or G nucleotides in each strain as described previously [@PMID:35545679].
+We downloaded mutation data from a previous analysis [@PMID:30753674] (Supplementary File 1, Excel Table S3) that identified strain-private mutations in each of 29 strains sequenced as part of the Sanger Mouse Genomes (MGP) project [@PMID:21921910].
+When comparing counts of each mutation type between MGP strains that harbored either *D* or *B* alleles at the chromosome 4 or chromosome 6 mutator loci, we adjusted mutation counts by the number of callable A, T, C, or G nucleotides in each strain as described previously [@PMID:35545679].

+### Querying GeneNetwork for evidence of eQTLs at the mutator locus

+We used the online GeneNetwork resource [@PMID:27933521], which contains array- and RNA-seq-derived expression measurements in a wide variety of tissues from numerous datasets, to find *cis*-eQTLs for the DNA repair genes we implicated under the cosine distance peak on chromosome 6.
+On the GeneNetwork homepage (genenetwork.org), we selected the "BXD Family" **Group** and used the **Type** dropdown menu to select each of the specific expression datasets described in Table @tbl:eqtl-results.
+In the **Get Any:** text box, we then entered the specified gene name and clicked **Search**.
+After selecting the appropriate data record on the next page, we used the **Mapping Tools** dropdown to run genome-wide efficient mixed model association (GEMMA) [@PMID:2453419] with the WGS-based marker genotypes and the leave-one-chromosome-out (LOCO) method to account for kinship between RILs.

 ## Results